side-projects-42/Resource-Store-2/Container/wifelette/core-notes/ember.js/2015-11/november-13.md

 SP: They have a diffing step, I think further work removes the need for diffing and they seem less sure.
 I think we can do all these performance improvements without changing the public APIs and overhauling, we can slowly improve, their team has a similar end destination but is maybe less interested in migrating to it incrementally.

 SP: One last thing on broccoli is merge trees work, it is done, but not merged yet.
 I need to rewrite it for Jo.
-Ember’s build goes from 800 -> 300ms with it.
+Ember’s build goes from 800 -&gt; 300ms with it.

 KS: what about my sourcemap thing?